HOW TO MAKE WAX DIPPED FLOWERS

 Cover your work area with butcher paper or newspaper.
 Spills or drips are most times unavoidable, and clean-up is much easier if you don’t have to clean wax off of your work surface.

-The amount of wax needed will vary depending on the size flowers and quantity that are being dipped.
-For this example, we melted about 1.5 pounds of wax. that was enough for about 10 flowers, and there was a considerable amount left over.
+The amount of wax needed will vary depending on the size of the flowers and the number that are being dipped.
+For this example, we measured out about 1.5 pounds of wax which was enough for about 10 flowers, and there was a considerable amount left over.